khalvy/gestalt/docs/markdown/ios/toast.md

 ### Placement

-Placement is always centered at the top of the screen and not blocking any navigation or important buttons.
+Placement is always centered at the top or bottom of the screen and not blocking any navigation or important buttons.

 ## Writing